-What is Procure to Pay (P2P) Cycle and Its Business Impact
+What is Procure to Pay (P2P) Cycle and How Does it Impact a Business

 Procure to Pay, also known as P2P, is the process of obtaining the raw materials needed for manufacturing a product or providing a service, and making payment for these.
 Every manufacturing concern or service provider needs to run this cycle efficiently if they are to continuously manage their cash flow, build goodwill with suppliers, and make profits.